 Profits at Chinese steelmakers fell 96 percent in the first half as demand and prices dropped, a China Iron and Steel Association official said last week.
 Anhui Conch Cement Co.
 (914), China’s biggest maker of the material, said in June that first- half earnings may have dropped by more than 50 percent.

 Some companies in service industries, by contrast, are seeing faster growth.
 The U.S.’s Yum!
-Brands Inc. (YUM), operator of KFC and Pizza Hut restaurants, said second-quarter “system sales” in China rose 27 percent and boosted the number of planned store openings in the country this year.
-Starwood Hotels & Resorts Worldwide Inc. (HOT) said first-half China sales rose more than 25 percent.
+Brands Inc. (YUM:US), operator of KFC and Pizza Hut restaurants, said second-quarter “system sales” in China rose 27 percent and boosted the number of planned store openings in the country this year.
+Starwood Hotels & Resorts Worldwide Inc. (HOT:US) said first-half China sales rose more than 25 percent.

 A survey of purchasing managers indicated that manufacturing teetered on the edge of contraction last month, with a government gauge at 50.1.
 The official services index was at 55.6; readings above 50 signal expansion.

 Service industries now account for about 43 percent of the economy, and China’s government is trying to boost that to 47 percent by 2015.

 More broadly, electricity is a “powerful indicator, but it’s just volatile on a month-to-month basis,” said Michael Parker, senior analyst at Sanford C. Bernstein & Co. in Hong Kong.
 Reviewing two years of figures gets a power-consumption growth rate of about 7 percent, “which is about consistent” with GDP expansion, he said.

 China’s statistics bureau publishes power output data while the National Energy Administration releases consumption figures.